-Call our personal injury attorneys at (888) 424-5757 (toll-free phone number) or use the contact form today to schedule a free consultation.
+Call our drug injury lawyers at (888) 424-5757 (toll-free phone number) or use the contact form today to schedule a free consultation.
 All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.

 In 2012, the FDA approved Truvada to be used as a preventative medication in combination with other safe sex practices for people without HIV who are at risk of getting infected with the virus.

 This preventive use of Truvada is known as PrEP or pre-exposure prophylaxis treatment.

 Truvada and similar TDF (tenofovir disoproxil fumarate) drugs are recommended for people who are in a sexual relationship with someone who is HIV-positive, for those who have multiple sexual partners without using condoms, and for individuals whose partners refuse to wear condoms.

 Gilead Sciences and Truvada Lawsuits, HIV Treatment & Kidney Failure